driskell/magento-daemon/README.md

 Option | Description
 --- | ---
 Jobs to run in parallel | Any jobs selected here will not be run in serial with other jobs and have their own containing process.
 This prevents them from blocking other potentially critical jobs from being held in a queue.

+## Temporarily Disabling

+If you encounter any issues and need to revert to the default cron, all you need to do is stop the service and then start running the Magento cron again.

 ## Monitoring